mwrnd/innova2_flex_xcku15p_notes/README.md

 ...
 ```

-*JTAG Access* must be enabled before attempting to download programs to a RISC-V core in the FPGA.
+*JTAG Access* must be enabled before attempting to download programs to a Soft Processor Core in the FPGA using JTAG.

 ![Enable Innova-2 JTAG Access](img/enable_innova2_JTAG_access.png)